joogps/SlideOverCard/README.md

 # Example

-The SwiftUI code for a demo view can be found [here](https://github.com/joogps/SlideOverCard/blob/ddf43e9fbed9f8d21ceb5a375f024767fca30843/Sources/SlideOverCard/SlideOverCard.swift#L172).
+The SwiftUI code for a demo view (which can be seen on the top portion of this page) can be found [here](https://github.com/joogps/SlideOverCard/blob/ddf43e9fbed9f8d21ceb5a375f024767fca30843/Sources/SlideOverCard/SlideOverCard.swift#L172).
 It's an Xcode preview, and you can experience it right within the package folder, under **Swift Package Dependencies**, in your project.